dvishal485/leetcode-runner-cli/README.md

 ## Usage

 1. Setup environment variable `LC_COOKIE` with your leetcode session cookie.
+You may search on internet to know how to setup an environment variable on your system.

    You can get your session cookie by logging in to leetcode and inspecting the cookie from Request headers in your browser's developer tools.